sag1v/debuggr.io/content/blog/js-prototype-in-depth/index.md

 }
 ```

 As you can see, `class` works and behave the same as a function with a prototype chain, its just a different syntax.
+You also get a built-in check that the `class` function was invoked with the `new` operator.

 ## Sub-Classing - A.K.A Inheritance